 Plenty of Good Money Stories from this Week

-I receive updates from the IIROC (Investment Industry Regulatory Organization of Canada) which usually has updates on penalties and settlements against members and such, but the update about the $500,000 fine that Scotia Capital had to pay (due to them amalgamating DWM Securities (link to IIROC document), as the penalty was against DWM) was a very interesting read.
+I receive updates from the IIROC (Investment Industry Regulatory Organization of Canada), which usually has updates on penalties and settlements against members and such, but the update about the $500,000 fine that Scotia Capital had to pay was a fascinating read.
 Glad to see there is some regulation in the investment industry.
 Is Beating the Market Harder than Ever?
 That is a question the Canadian Couch Potato wants to know.

 Mark from the Blunt Bean Counter continues on with his greatest hits with Stress Testing your Spouse’s Financial Readiness if you were to Die Suddenly, a very useful (if a little morbid) exercise.
 My main comment for that is I have told my friends and family that if I die at work, you can walk around the “Hey Ho the Caj is Dead” party saying, “Man he is really pissed off that he died at work!!!”.
 If you think experts never make mistakes, Blomberg gives us How a Harvard Economist screwed Up and then Saved Her Retirement.